Murder accused threatened to ‘batter’ teenager before her death, trial hears

 Caroline Glachan’s body was found in the river Leven in August 1996.

-A murder accused had threatened to “batter” a schoolgirl for spending time with a youth she was also seeing prior to her death, a court heard.
+A woman accused of murder had threatened to “batter” a schoolgirl for spending time with a youth she was also seeing prior to the girl’s death, a court heard.

 Tracy McFetridge, 44, told police she heard Donna Marie Brand – one of the three people charged with Caroline Glachan’s murder – utter the threat in a conversation with another friend weeks before she was found dead.